VasanthGowrav1234/FRT-Project/README.md

 - Has numerous creative graphic and visual effects.
 - It possess a visually appealing architectural design.
 - It has a large variety of web pages, including Home, Shop, About Us, Contact, Cart.
-- This website provides information on health to users.
+- This website deals with developing an e-commerce website for Online Product Sale.
-- To broaden the scope of improvement, include the feedback survey form.
+- To broaden the scope of improvement, include the Chat bot.

 ## Screenshots